thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 remaining $26\,\%$ of the data correspond to mixed cases and were not analyzed as a separate group.

-## 2.2 Aggregation of data and statistical approach
+## 2.2 Aggregation of Data and Statistical Approach

-In order to investigate the SDR trends which are the main focus of the study, we implemented an aggregation scheme to the one-minute data to derive series in coarser time-scales.
-To preserve the representativeness of the data we used the following criteria: a) we excluded all days with less than 50% of the expected daytime measurements, b) daily means for the clear-sky and cloudy-sky datasets were calculated only for days with more than 60% of the expected daytime measurements identified as clear or cloudy respectively, c) monthly means were computed from daily means.
-For the all-skies dataset monthly means were computed only when at least 20 days were available.
-Seasonal means were derived by averaging the monthly mean values in each season (winter: December - February, spring:
+In order to investigate the SDR trends that are the main focus of the study, we implemented an aggregation scheme to the one-minute data to derive series in coarser time scales.
+To preserve the representativeness of the data, we used the following criteria: (a) we excluded all days with less than 50% of the expected daytime measurements, (b) daily means for the clear-sky and cloudy-sky datasets were calculated only for days with more than 60% of the expected daytime measurements identified as clear or cloudy, respectively, and (c) monthly means were computed from daily means.
+For the all-skies dataset, monthly means were computed only when at least 20 days were available.
+Seasonal means were derived by averaging the monthly mean values in each season (winter:
-March - May, etc.).
-The daily and monthly climatological means were derived by averaging the data for each day of year and calendar month, respectively.
+December--February, spring: March--May, etc.).
+The daily and monthly climatological means were derived by averaging the data for each day of the year and calendar month, respectively.
 The daily and monthly datasets were deseasonalized by subtracting the corresponding climatological annual cycle (daily or monthly) from the actual data.
 Finally, to estimate the SZA effect on the SDR trends, the one-minute data were aggregated in $1^{\circ}$ SZA bins, separately for the morning and afternoon hours.

-The linear trends were calculated using a first order autoregressive model with lag of 1 day using the "maximum likelihood" fitting method (Gardner, Harvey, and Phillips 1980; Jones 1980), by implementing the function "arima" from the library "stats" of the R programming language (R Core Team 2023).
+The linear trends were calculated using a first-order autoregressive model with lag of 1 day using the 'maximum likelihood' fitting method (Gardner, Harvey, and Phillips 1980; Jones 1980) by implementing the function 'arima' from the library 'stats' of the R programming language (R Core Team 2023).
 The trends were reported together with the $2\sigma$ errors.

 # 3 Results

-## 3.1 Long-term SDR trends
+## 3.1 Long-Term SDR Trends

-We calculated the linear trends of SDR, from the departures of the mean daily values from the daily climatology and for the three sky conditions.
-These are presented in Table  which contains also the
+We calculated the linear trends of SDR from the departures of the mean daily values from the daily climatology and for the three sky conditions.
+These are presented in Table , which also contains the
-$2\sigma$ standard error, the Pearson's correlation coefficient R and the trend in absolute units.
-In Figure  we present only the time series under all-sky conditions; the plots for clear-sky and cloud-sky conditions, are shown in the Appendix (Figures  and  ).
+$2\sigma$ standard error, the Pearson's correlation coefficient R, and the trend in absolute units.
+In Figure , we present only the time series under all-sky conditions; the plots for clear-sky and cloud-sky conditions, are shown in Appendix (Figures  and  ).
 In the studied period, there is no significant break or change in the variability pattern of the time series.
-The linear trends in all three datasets are positive and around $0.4\,\%/y$ for all-sky and cloudy-sky conditions, while for clear-skies the trend is much smaller (\~$0.1\,\%/y$).
-The linear trends were calculated taking into account the autocorrelation of the time series and all three are statistically significant at least at the $95\,\%$ confidence level, as they are larger than the corresponding
+The linear trends in all three datasets are positive and around $0.4\,\%/y$ for all-sky and cloudy-sky conditions, whereas for clear-skies the trend is much smaller (\~$0.1\,\%/y$).
+The linear trends were calculated taking into account the autocorrelation of the time series, and all three are statistically significant at least at the $95\,\%$ confidence level, as they are larger than the corresponding
 $2\sigma$ errors, despite the small values of R, which is due to the large variability of the daily values.
-The clear-sky trend is very small suggesting a small effect from aerosols and water vapor which are the dominant factors of the SDR variability (Fountoulakis et al. 2016;
+The clear-sky trend is very small, suggesting a small effect from aerosols and water vapor, which are the dominant factors of the SDR variability (Fountoulakis et al.
-Siomos et al. 2018; Yu et al. 2022).
+2016; Siomos et al. 2018; Yu et al. 2022).
 In contrast, the large positive trend of SDR under cloudy skies can be attributed to reduction in cloud cover and/or cloud optical depth.
 Lack of continuous observations of cloud optical thickness that could support these findings does not allow drawing firm conclusions.
-However, there are indications that the total cloud-cover as inferred from the ERA5 analysis for the grid point of Thessaloniki is decreasing over the period of study.
-From the difference between all-sky and clear-sky SDR trends, expressed in $W/m^{2}/y$ using the long-term mean of the respective datasets, the radiative effect of clouds is estimated to $0.96\, W/m^{2}/y$.
+However, there are indications that the total cloud cover as inferred from the ERA5 analysis for the grid point of Thessaloniki is decreasing over the period of study.
+From the difference between all-sky and clear-sky SDR trends, expressed in $W/m^{2}/y$ using the long-term mean of the respective datasets, the radiative effect of clouds is estimated to
+$0.96\, W/m^{2}/y$.
 This estimate is similar to the cloud radiative forcing of $1.22\, W/m^{2}/y$ reported for Granada, Spain (Lozano, Alados, and Foyo-Moreno 2023).

-The all-sky trend is similar to the one reported in Bais et al. (2013) from a ten-year shorter dataset suggesting that the tendency of SDR in Thessaloniki is systematic.
+The all-sky trend is similar to the one reported in Bais et al. (2013) from a ten-year shorter dataset, suggesting that the tendency of SDR in Thessaloniki is systematic.
 Other studies for the European region reported a change in the SDR trend around 1980 from negative to positive with comparable magnitude (Wild et al. 2021; Yuan, Leirvik, and Wild 2021; Ohmura 2009), well before the start of our records.
 However, the trends reported here for the three datasets are in accordance with the widely accepted solar radiation brightening over Europe.
-For the period of our observations the trend in the TSI is negligible ($- 0.00022\,\%/y$), and thus we cannot attribute any significant effect on the SDR trend to solar variability.
+For the period of our observations, the trend in the TSI is negligible ($- 0.00022\,\%/y$), and thus we cannot attribute any significant effect on the SDR trend to solar variability.